We love working with children from 16 months through young adulthood!

 • Childhood Apraxia of Speech (CAS)

 • CAS is a motor speech disorder, which occurs when the message from our brain does not tell our muscles how and when to move in order to make sounds.
+Often times these children have difficulty imitating speech and demonstrate vowel errors, prosody differences, and inconsistent consonant productions.

 • Fluency Disorders

 • Stuttering is the most common fluency disorder and occurs when there is an interruption in the flow of speech.
+We frequently notice syllable repetitions, blocking, and prolongations.